ishachinniah-hds/chatbot/README.md

 ## Llama3 model access
 The `meta-llama/Llama-3.1-8B-Instruct` model used in this application requires access permission to be granted by Meta.
-Access requests can be made under the [llama3 model](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) on the Hugging Face webpage by filling out the Meta Release form.
+Access requests can be made under the [llama3 model](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) on the Hugging Face webpage by filling out the Community License Agreement form.
 Once permission is granted, the model is automatically made available though you Hugging Face CLI login.

 ## Codebase Structure